 From Sibayo you can walk the wonderful Collagua Route back to the Colca Valley.
 Starting in Canocota, a local guide will lead you the way on this (approx.) 3 hour hike, following pre-Incan paths that are still being used by residents to commercialize their products in the valley.
 The route is fairly flat, which is perfect for these first days at altitude.
 The Huaynalima canyon is formed by vertical walls eroded by the Colca River.
 You’ll enjoy beautiful views, will hardly meet anyone and can really enjoy the tranquility of nature.

-If you are a real mountain bike geek or just very much interested in new ways of exploring off the beaten paths, check out our mountain bike options in the Colca Canyon.
+If you are a real mountain bike geek or just very much interested in new ways of exploring off the beaten paths, check out our blog about Visiting Colca In Peru On Bikes.
 Get to know small villages, ruins no one else goes to and pass through spectacular landscapes.
 Are you ready to join us on these downhill adventures?

 How Arequipa & the Colca Canyon connect to other destinations

-The Colca Canyon, besides being easily accessible from Arequipa, is well connected to Puno and Lake Titicaca.
+Besides being easily accessible from Arequipa, the Colca Canyon is well connected to Puno and Lake Titicaca.
 Similar shared tourist buses as mentioned before are used on this route, a very practical way to travel between these destinations.